Get A Life, Archer!

 Haven, Connecticut, USA

-- Genaissance was a solid Java shop and they were working on the most wonderful science -- using genetics to
+Genaissance was a solid Java shop and they were working on the most wonderful science -- using genetics to personalise

-personalise medicine.
+medicine.
 This was a marriage made in heaven, plus it was great to be working in New Haven again.
-I
+I was back to

-was back to being a Senior Software Engineer.
-For the very first time ever, I had my own
+being a Senior Software Engineer.
+For the very first time ever, I had my own office --

-office -- with windows!
-It had taken me 26 years of working since I left school in 1974 to get an office and I
+with windows!
+It had taken me 26 years of working since I left school in 1974 to get an office and I deserved it.

-deserved it.
-Unfortunately, the biotech industry proved to be very volatile and the company stock was up and down
+Unfortunately, the biotech industry proved to be very volatile and the company stock was up and down like a rollercoaster.

 - Feb 2005 - Nov 2005: Tangoe, Inc., Orange, Connecticut, USA